Motimove

 1. Stronger muscles around your joints

 By doing exercises for joint pain, you strengthen the muscles around the joints.
-Strong muscles relieve pressure on the joints and ensure that you experience less pain during movement.
+Strong muscles relieve pressure on the joints and ensure you experience less pain during movement.

 2. Better blood circulation